Climate master class with David Siegel

 Level

 This class is not for beginners.
-You should already have at least ten hours looking into and trying to understand climate science (ideally at ClimateCurious.com).
+It is 20 hours of instruction plus Q&A. You should already have at least 20 hours looking into and trying to understand climate science (ideally at ClimateCurious.com).
 It would be good if you’ve read at least one scientific paper.
 If you consider yourself an intermediate critical thinker or an open-minded expert, this class will be very rewarding.
-Those who just want to listen and learn in the class can participate for the first hour, while the last 30 minutes will be more aimed at people asking advanced questions.
+Those who just want to listen and learn will find it challenging.
+The more you put into this course, the more you get out.

 Text book